Cost-aware Bayesian Optimization via the Pandora's Box Gittins Index: Additional experimental results

 \subsection{Runtime comparison}

-Here, we provide a runtime comparison between PBGI and various baselines, including inexpensive baselines such as EI and TS, and expensive ones such as MSEI.
-We do so in the Ackley synthetic benchmark setting, using the same hyperparameter settings as the main experiments.
-We measure the time to compute and optimize the acquisition function.
+Here, we provide a runtime comparison between PBGI with $100$ bisection iterations and various baselines, including inexpensive baselines such as LogEI and TS, and expensive ones such as MSEI.
+We do so in the Ackley function setting, using the same hyperparameter settings as the main experiments.
+We do not perform any explicit caching in computing $\mu$ or $\sigma$ or their gradients, and simply rely on standard BoTorch routines to obtain these at each iteration.
+We measure the CPU time (in seconds) to compute and optimize the acquisition~function.

-Results can be seen in \Cref{fig:timing}.
-We see that PBGI is slightly slower than EI and TS, but significantly faster than either KG or MSEI, though the runtime of the latter decreases substantially as it accumulates more data.
+Results are in \Cref{fig:timing}.
+We see that PBGI is slightly slower than LogEI and TS, but significantly faster than either KG or MSEI, though the runtime of the latter decreases substantially as it accumulates more data.
 Overall, we conclude that PBGI's runtime is closer to that of classical acquisition functions than sophisticated lookahead-based variants.
+If necessary, PBGI's runtime can potentially be reduced further by optimizing the computation of $\grad\mu$ and $\grad\sigma$, or using fewer bisection iterations.